autokey/autokey/tests/manual/README.md

 the pytest suite in `tests/` can't exercise, since it has no real compositor, clipboard owner, or input device.

+**Keep the target window on top and unobstructed before triggering a test.** These tools interact with real screen coordinates, not a specific window handle — if another window (AutoKey's own config window included) overlaps the target, a click can land on whatever is actually on top instead, and `gopher_hunt.py` specifically can miss
+entirely: it works by screenshotting the whole screen, so a sprite hidden behind another window is invisible to it and every round comes back not-found, not just misdirected.
+Bring the target window to the front (`wmctrl -a "<title>"` or equivalent) immediately before each run, not just once at the start of a session.

 ## paste_probe.py

 A small Tk window that mirrors its text content to a file on every